-See how to make and download a free Play Doh valentine printable (in pdf format) to give kids a non-candy way to treat their friends this Valentine's Day!
+See how to make and download a free Play Doh Valentine printable (in pdf format) to give kids a non-candy way to treat their friends this Valentine's Day!

 Affiliate links used in this post.
 Read more about my link usage policies.

 Welcome to an oldie but a goodie!
-These printable Play Doh Valentines are now eight (!!!) years old.
+These printable Play-Doh Valentines are now eight (!!!) years old.
 I originally published these on the blog in 2015, when my daughter Emmie was almost 3 years old.
-She's almost 11 now, and this free printable valentine is still one of my most popular posts each February!
+She's almost 11 now, and this free printable Valentine is still one of my most popular posts each February!

-These were originally inspired by her choice of Valentine gift for her friends at school.
+These were originally inspired by her choice of Valentine's gift for her friends at school.
 She picked little jars of play dough for them that year, and I made this set of cute Valentine's Day cards to go with them.